mkner/robo-pid/docs/index.rst

-A Python PID Controller for mobile robotics that can handle the combined kinematic and dynamic complexity of differential drive linear and lateral wheeled motion control using discretized timestop integration techniques
+A Python PID Controller for mobile robotics that can handle the combined kinematic and dynamic complexity of differential drive linear and lateral wheeled motion control using discretized timestep integration techniques

 .. toctree::
    :maxdepth: 1